braze-inc/braze-docs/_docs/_hidden/private_betas/campaign_data_retention.md

 ### When is campaign interaction data available?

 For active campaigns, interaction data is always available in real-time.
-If a campaign is “stopped,” it will be marked as “expired” after three months, unless it's used in retargeting filters.
+If a campaign is "stopped," it will be marked as "expired" after three months, unless it's used in retargeting filters.
 When expired, the campaign data will be moved to long-term storage with limited availability.

 However, this is temporary because you can restore this data by using its interaction data for retargeting.
 To restore your campaign, follow these steps: